Shaobin-Jiang/IceNvim/README.md

 For automatic IME switching when inputing Chinese, im-select.exe is needed.

-Download it from [https://github.com/daipeihust/im-select/raw/master/win/out/x86/im-select.exe](https://github.com/daipeihust/im-select/raw/master/win/out/x86/im-select.exe) and place to the `bin` repository in the configuration directory.
+Download it from [https://github.com/daipeihust/im-select/raw/master/win/out/x86/im-select.exe](https://github.com/daipeihust/im-select/raw/master/win/out/x86/im-select.exe) and place to the `bin` directory in the configuration directory.

 Additionally, if you are using wsl, you might have to do this: